 “I hate losing more than I love winning,” quarterback Diego Pavia said.
 “We want more.
 The team just deserves more.”

 The Longhorns didn’t take long to make Vanderbilt pay dearly for its mistake.
 Just four plays into the drive, Ewers found DeAndre Moore Jr. for a 27-yard touchdown pass.
-With the pass, Ewers moved to 13/14 for 126 yards on the day, his only mistake being the tipped pass for an interception.
+With the pass, Ewers moved to 13-of-14 for 126 yards on the day, his only mistake being the tipped pass for an interception.

-Playing from behind for the first time all day, the Commodores marched down the field to the Texas 32-yard line.
+Playing from behind for the first time all day, the Commodores marched down the field to Texas’ 32-yard line.
 Then, on a first-and-ten pass attempt to AJ Newberry, Pavia’s ball was batted into the air where Texas’ Michael Taafee picked it off.
 The interception was only Pavia’s second of the year.

-Only temporarily slowed down by an unsportsmanlike conduct penalty, the Texas offense progressed down the field with mechanical efficiency.
+Only temporarily slowed down by an unsportsmanlike conduct penalty, Texas’ offense progressed down the field with mechanical efficiency.
 That was until they hit another penalty snag — this time, a holding on second down.
 The flag brought the Longhorns back to second-and-twelve, where Jaydon Blue managed only three yards before being taken down.
 On third-and-nine, the Commodores came up with one of their biggest defensive plays of the day as Nick Rinaldi barreled into Ewers for a sack.
-It wasn’t all bad news for the Longhorns, though, as their special teams unit pinned the Commodores at the one-yard line.
+It wasn’t all bad news for the Longhorns, though, as their special teams unit pinned the Commodores at their one-yard line.

 Despite the advantageous field position, the Longhorns couldn’t make headway before the end of the half, with Randon Fontenette sacking Ewers on third down to force a punt.
 The Commodores got the ball back with 38 seconds left and completed a few quick passes to bring the ball to the Texas 36-yard line.
 With only two seconds left, Brock Taylor took the field and completed a 54-yard field goal to cut the deficit to 21-10 entering the half.